lucascamposj/code-challenge/README.md

 You can then execute your native executable with: `./target/backend-1.0.0-SNAPSHOT-runner`

+## Fault Tolerance

+This project includes an example of fault tolerance using SmallRye Fault Tolerance.

+The example configuration can be found on `backend/src/main/java/dev/lucas/controller/CustomerController.java`

+The configuration includes fault tolerance strategies such as:

+- Retries
+- Timeouts
+- Circuit Breaker
+- Rate Limits

 # Frontend

 All the frontend code can be found on the folder `/frontend`